rayramsay/birbybot/slides/script.md

 _[Control+g 169 Enter]_

-Okay, so this function, `classify as` iterates over the entities.
-For each entity, it:
+Okay, so this function, `classify as`, iterates over the entities.
+For each entity, it creates a Vision API Image object _[line 189]_ and puts that image on a request to detect labels and localize objects _[line 197]_.

-* downloads the image locally
-* loads it into memory and creates it as a Vision Image

-_[line 197]_ We put that image on a request to the Vision API to detect labels and localize objects.

-We get back label annotations, like what's in the terminal.
-At this point, we haven't gotten a "bat" label.

-We also get back our object localizations.
-Again, Cloud Vision doesn't know we've got a bat.
+Hopefully, we get back label annotations, like what's in the terminal, and we also get back object localizations.

-Sometimes the response does not include the features we ask for &mdash; this is particuarly common when we ask for object localization, hence the if blocks _[line 209]_.
+Sometimes the response does not include the features we asked for &mdash; this is particuarly common when we ask for object localizations because sometimes the API can't detect any objects in the image &mdash; hence the if blocks _[line 209]_.

-We take all those labels and object names and put them in a set, and we also transform those normalized verticies into coordinates we can crop to.
+We take any labels and object names that we get and put them in a set, and we also transform those normalized verticies into coordinates that we can crop to later.

-(We're storing the coordinates as tuples in a set because sometimes we'll get back the same coordinates identified with multiple names, and we don't want to crop the same object multiple times.)

 Now we come to our helper function, `is_a` _[line 224]_.
-This takes a list of terms &mdash; in our case, we'll pass a list with only one element, the word `"bat"` &mdash; as well as a collection of labels. `is_a` checks if "bat" is in that collection of labels.
+This takes a list of terms &mdash; in our case, we'll pass a list with only one element, the word "bat" &mdash; as well as a collection of labels. `is_a` checks if "bat" is in that collection of labels.

 So, if it's not a bat, but we did get back crop coordinates, we're going to:

 * crop the image to just that object _[line 228]_
-* convert the crop from a Pillow Image to a Vision Image _[line 233]_
+* convert the cropped image from a Pillow Image to a Vision Image _[line 233]_
-* and ask the API to detect labels again.
+* and then make a new request to the API to identify our cropped image.

-Now that we have new labels _[line 241]_:
+Hopefully, we get back new labels _[line 241]_.
+Then we:

-* we'll add them to our set
+* add them to our set
 * check if we've found a bat yet
 * and if we have found a bat, we won't crop to the rest of the objects.
-Let's not call the API if we don't have to.
+We don't want to call the API if we don't have to.

-Now we've done what we can to sort the image as bat or non-bat, so we update the entity _[line 250]_ and mark it as having been classified.
+Now that we've done what we can to identify the image as bat or non-bat, we update the entity _[line 250]_ and mark it as having been classified.

-_[Control+g 313 Enter]_
+_[Control+g 312 Enter]_

 During this step, we're also going to write the entities to the datastore.

-_[Arrow down and uncomment `with ds client` block.]_
+_[Uncomment `with ds client` block.]_

 _[Your code block should look like]_